-- Classification systems designed to categorize economic activities based on their environmental sustainability, particularly their contribution to climate mitigation and adaptation. - They are still under development, and there is no single taxonomy that is universally accepted. - The European Union's (EU) taxonomy for sustainable finance is a classification system to help investors and businesses determine which activities are genuinely 'green' or sustainable.
+- A taxonomy for climate action and inclusive finance is a classification system designed to categorize financial and economic activities based on their environmental sustainability, and their contribution to climate mitigation, adaptation, resilience and transition. - Studying such taxonomies is important because they: a) facilitate organizing information around how climate action does or can intersect with inclusive finance, b) standardize communication between stakeholders who have diverse specializations, and c) support decision making around where to focus efforts. - They are still under development, and there is no single taxonomy for climate action and inclusive finance that is universally accepted. - The European Union's (EU) taxonomy for sustainable finance is a classification system to help investors and businesses determine which activities are genuinely 'green' or sustainable.
 It's one of the most detailed taxonomies available, providing specific criteria for determining whether an economic activity is environmentally sustainable. - The CGAP's taxonomy of climate-responsive financial services aims to provide a framework for the development and delivery of financial products that respond to climate challenges.
 This taxonomy classifies products based on their objectives, such as mitigation, adaptation, or a combination of both.
 It then further delineates the types of services provided, like loans, insurance, savings, or payment services, and how they address specific climate vulnerabilities.